 Kayaking

-Stand up paddle boarding is something that has increased in popularity over the last few years.
+Stand-up paddleboarding is something that has increased in popularity over the last few years.
 Much like kayaking, it’s an awesome way to go exploring along the rivers and coastline.
 Popular spots are the river Teifi and its estuary in the far north of the county, and Pembroke and Saundersfoot in the south.
 And if your balance is really on point, there are even a few local providers who offer paddle board yoga sessions!

 Why not give watersports a go on your Pembrokeshire holiday?